Britain's Ocado sees retail sales soar 27% in lockdown half | Business

-Ocado, the British online supermarket and technology group, said on Tuesday retail revenue soared 27% year-on-year in its first half to May 31, boosted by the country being on lockdown for all of its second quarter.
+Industry data shows online penetration of the British grocery market has almost doubled in recent months to 13% from 7% before the pandemic.
+Globally, online grocery penetration is currently low, with significant scope for expansion.
+Ocado said on Tuesday retail revenue for the 26 weeks to May 31 was 1.02 billion pounds ($1.28 billion), up from 803.2 million pounds in the same period last year, boosted by the UK being on lockdown for nearly all of its second quarter which drove unprecedented demand.

+"As a result of COVID-19 we have seen years of growth in the online grocery market condensed into a matter of months; and we won't be going back," said Chief Executive Tim Steiner.
+"We are confident that accelerated growth in the online channel will continue, leading to a permanent redrawing of the landscape of the grocery industry worldwide."

-The group said fees invoiced to overseas technology partners rose 58%, as its international roll-out gained pace with the opening of the its first partner robotic distribution warehouses in Paris and Toronto.
+Ocado said fees invoiced to overseas technology partners rose 58.2% to 73.7 million pounds as its international roll-out gained pace with the opening of the its first robotic distribution warehouses for Casino in Paris and Sobeys in Toronto.
+However, the group's core earnings, or EBITDA, fell 36% to 19.8 million pounds, reflecting increased costs from investment in the technology business.
+A loss before tax of 40.6 million pounds also reflected this investment.

 ALSO READ